 When can I visit campus?
 Can I meet with a counselor?

 Yes.
 You must select one major when you submit your application for admission.
 You cannot choose an undeclared major or double major.
-FIT does offer a variety of liberal arts minors.
+FIT does offer a variety of academic minors.

 Only applicants to a major in the School of Art and Design will be asked to submit a portfolio.
 The portfolio evaluation is done by your major department.
 The results of that evaluation are forwarded to the Admissions Office and are considered when we make an admissions decision.
 Your portfolio should demonstrate your artistic ability and creativity, as well as enthusiasm for, and potential to succeed in, your chosen major.
 See Portfolio Requirements.